My rating: 5 of 5 stars

-Swimming Home takes place over the course of a week in Nice in the summer of 1994, during the vacation of an “English” family (the reason for the scare quotes will be explained)—Joe, the poet father (JHJ to his readers, Jozef to his wife); Isabel, the war correspondent mother; and Nina, the fourteen-year-old daughter; as well as Isabel’s old friend Laura and her husband Mitchell, who run a shop together.
+This brief and intense novel, shortlisted for the 2012 Man Booker Prize, promises to make Deborah Levy’s name in America.
+Swimming Home takes place over the course of a week in Nice in the summer of 1994, during the vacation of an “English” family (the reason for the scare quotes will be explained): Joe, the poet father (JHJ to his readers, Jozef to his wife); Isabel, the war correspondent mother; and Nina, the fourteen-year-old daughter; as well as Isabel’s old friend Laura and her husband Mitchell, who run a shop together.
 But when the family arrives, they find an unannounced visitor in the swimming pool: the disturbed young botanist, Kitty Finch, a devotee of Joe’s poetry.
 From this premise, the novel traces the dissolution of the family as Joe and Kitty are inexorably drawn together.
-But that blurb-verbiage makes it sound like any other novel, when it’s not in the least.
-Swimming Home is distinguished by Levy’s light but compressed narrative method: the chapters and indeed the sentences are short, and reading them does not feel like labor, but they contain more narrative information—and thus emotional potency—than is at first obvious.
-The effect is, if I had to venture a rash metaphor, like skipping stones over a mined harbor.

-One of the blurbs on the back of my library copy of the US edition likens Swimming Home to Mrs. Dalloway.
-I balked at this at first, but it makes a certain sense: like Mrs. Dalloway, Swimming Home derives its narrative energy from the unspoken—and not only the sexual unspoken, but the political as well.
+One of the blurbs on the back of my library copy of the U.S. edition likens Swimming Home to Mrs. Dalloway.
+Like Woolf’s novel, Swimming Home derives its narrative energy from the unspoken—and not only the sexual unspoken, but the political as well.
 Just as Mrs. Dalloway‘s upper-crust party conceals in its recesses the Great War and the Armenian genocide, so too does Swimming Home‘s conventional family-dysfunction-and-adultery plot have trap-doors into the Holocaust and other historical atrocities.
 It takes place in July 1994, just after the suicide of Kurt Cobain (which Nina, in mourning, references overtly) and the Rwandan genocide (which Isabel, traumatized by her work, has just missed covering for television).
-While public discourse will not unreasonably consider this an obscene juxtaposition, the necessarily half-private language of the novel nevertheless delicately asks us to consider the connections between mass political violence and the traumata of the modern artist.
-Under the reign of scientism, the modern artist is the only social agent remaining who is permitted to perceive and to articulate what mass political violence, among other phenomena, attests to—the inhuman void at the heart of what’s called reality.
+While many will not unreasonably consider this an obscene juxtaposition, the necessarily half-private language of the novel nevertheless delicately asks us to consider the connections between mass political violence and the traumata of the modern artist.
+Under the reign of scientism, the modern artist is the only social agent remaining who is permitted to perceive and to articulate what mass political violence, among other phenomena, attests to: the inhuman void at the heart of what’s called reality.
 Thus he or she is necessarily isolated, unsupported, and vulnerable to madness.

-Tom McCarthy writes, informatively if misleadingly, in his introduction to Swimming Home:
+Tom McCarthy writes in his introduction to Swimming Home:

 She’d read her Lacan and Deleuze, her Barthes, Marguerite Duras, Gertrude Stein, and Ballard, not to mention Kafka and Robbe-Grillet…